wizkids/javascript-rocks/README.md

 The test requires you to write a small web page and JavaScript that implements a small subset of AppWriter functionality.
 You are free to choose any library&ast; to help you or write vanilla HTML/CSS/JS if that's your thing!

-If you have any issues getting the word prediction web service to work, don't hesitate in contacting us.
+If you encounter any unexpected issues please contact us at `srs AT wizkids.dk` and we will get back to you ASAP.

 &ast; *Except autocomplete modules such as jQuery/Angular/React autocomplete - we would like to see your ability to solve this rather than your ability to use third party modules.*